 Official Website: http://www.hcn.zaq.ne.jp/first_circle/

 As hinted, Bun Bun did not start as a game composer.
 He was hired as a sound effects coordinator by Capcom in 1989.
-His first project was to be Rockman/Mega Man 3, assisting his wife (composer Harumi Fujita) on the sound team.
+His first project was to be Rockman/Mega Man 3, assisting composer Harumi Fujita on the sound team.
+UPDATE 9/14/17 – Harumi Fujita is NOT Bun Bun’s wife, despite there being numerous resources stating this to be true.

 Having just completed the soundtrack for Gargoyle’s Quest, Harumi Fujita was a rising star at Capcom.
 Her works included sound effects/music for Ghosts ‘n Goblins (1985), Strider (1989), and Chip’n Dale: Rescue Rangers (1990).
 Capcom had enough confidence in her compositions to select her to compose music for the Rockman/Mega Man series, Capcom’s flagship franchise.